elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 ### Migration strategy

-Our migration strategy will consist of two distinct types of migration: a **migration on write** that will update the SO on Elasticsearch, and a **normalization on read**, which will transform legacy rules to the new schema **in memory** on read operation, before returning it as a response from an API endpoint.
+Our migration strategy will consist of two distinct types of migration: a **migration on write** that will update the SO on Elasticsearch, and a **normalization on read**, which will transform legacy rules to the new schema **in memory** on read operations, before returning it as a response from an API endpoint.

 #### Normalization on read

 All endpoints that respond with a rule Saved Object, typed as `RuleResponse`, will perform **normalization on read**, which will transform legacy rules to the new schema **in memory** on read operation, before returning it as a response from an API endpoint.

-This means that the endpoints will always respond with the rules with the new schema, while the actual rule might still be stored with the legacy schema in Elasticsearch, if it still has not been migrated-on-write.
+This means that the endpoints will always respond with the rules with the new schema, while the actual rule saved object might still be stored with the legacy schema in Elasticsearch, if it still has not been migrated-on-write.

 The **normalization on read** will be carried out by a new `normalizePrebuiltSchemaOnRuleRead` normalization function.
 The `internalRuleToAPIResponse` method, which is used in our endpoints to convert a rule saved object as is stored in Elasticsearch to the `RuleResponse` type which is returned to the client, calls the `commonParamsCamelToSnake` methods to convert rule parameters that are common to all rule types to what's expected in `RuleResponse`.

-Inside this method, we will use `normalizePrebuiltSchemaOnRuleRead` to calculate the normalized values of `external_source` and `immutable`.
+Inside this method, we will use `normalizePrebuiltSchemaOnRuleRead` to calculate the normalized values of `rule_source_type`, `external_source` and `immutable`.

 _Source: [x-pack/plugins/security_solution/server/lib/detection_engine/rule_management/normalization/rule_converters.ts](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/server/lib/detection_engine/rule_management/normalization/rule_converters.ts)_